tarwn/lessthandot-hugo/blogs/content/posts/2011-06-28-what-does-a-web-developer.md

   - w3c

 ---
 What is a web developer?
 Recently I was involved in a discussion about the skills a web developer is expected to have and how interesting it has been to watch common bad practices (like table layout and SQL injection) continue to spread.
-So in the nature of Denis&#8217;s [What does a SQL Server developer need to know?][1] post, I present the web developer breakdown.
+So in the nature of Denis's [What does a SQL Server developer need to know?][1] post, I present the web developer breakdown.

 ## What Level Am I?

-Rather than try and attach years of experience to this scale, I&#8217;m going to present a list of major areas and skills, questions, or topics in each area.
-I&#8217;ve tried to capture whether I feel a skill is required to be an Intermediate or Advanced web developer.
+Rather than try and attach years of experience to this scale, I'm going to present a list of major areas and skills, questions, or topics in each area.
+I've tried to capture whether I feel a skill is required to be an Intermediate or Advanced web developer.

 I put this list together based on my own experience, 20-30 web developer interview lists, and some feedback from others.